Aetherinox/csf-firewall/docs/docs/install/uninstall.md

 <br />

-You can now confirm if your iptables are empty and your chains have the default policy:
+You can now confirm if your iptables are empty and your chains have the default policy `ACCEPT`:

 ```shell
 sudo iptables -L -n -v